-See the Student Life website for additional policies on our advertising guidelines.
+See the Community Service on the TAMS Student Life website for additional policies on our advertising guidelines.
 Club officers will be trained on the appropriate placement of advertising at the beginning of the school year.

 Out of Town Trips to Conferences and Competitions